Bayern beat Cologne 3-1 to set Bundesliga record at halfway mark

 Jakub Kaminski had the hosts' best chance to score again with a low 58th-minute drive, but Neuer did well to push the ball wide in a crowded box.

-Teenager Lennart Karl made sure of the three points in the 84th minute when he slotted in from a Luis Diaz assist.
+Teenager Lennart Karl, who came on as a second half substitute, made sure of the three points in the 84th minute when he slotted in from a Luis Diaz assist following a superb pass from Harry Kane for his fourth league goal of the season.